 Prior to joining the Wildlife Justice Commission, Olivia was Head of the International Relations Task Force of the Office of the Prosecutor of the International Criminal Court, Senior Legal Advisor at the Netherlands Ministry of Foreign Affairs, Legal Advisor at the Iran-United States Claims Tribunal and Legal Assistant at the UN International Criminal Tribunal for the former Yugoslavia.
+She received a BA with honours in Political Science from Trinity College, a J.D. summa cum laude from Washington College of Law at American University and a LL.M. with honours from the University of Amsterdam.
 Olivia is a dual national of the US and The Netherlands.

 Chief of Investigations

 The identity of our investigations team is not publicly disclosed for operational security reasons.